Hi. I’m Michelle!

 ( 1) ADVANCING INDIGENOUS PEOPLE AND RECONCILIATION

-My areas of expertise are Human Resources, entrepreneurship, careers and economic reconciliation.
+My areas of expertise are Human Resources, entrepreneurship, career strategy and economic reconciliation.

 Both of my businesses work together to advance reconciliation and encourage Indigenous leadership in careers and entrepreneurship.

-In my spare time, I volunteer on the Board of Directors for the Ignite Adult Learning Corporation and Economic Development Regina.
+Outside of my businesses, I sit on the Board of Directors for the Ignite Adult Learning Corporation, Economic Development Regina and the Regina Police Service Board of Commissioners.

-( 2 ) ENSURING INDIGENOUS PEOPLE HAVE REPRESENTATION AND DECISION-MAKING OPPORTUNITIES IN THE EDUCATION, GOVERNMENT AND COMMUNITY LEVELS
+( 2 ) ENSURING INDIGENOUS PEOPLE HAVE REPRESENTATION AND DECISION-MAKING OPPORTUNITIES IN EDUCATION, BUSINESS, GOVERNMENT AND COMMUNITY.

 ( 3 ) BEING AN INDIGENOUS LEADER AND ROLE MODEL